Dirac Operators, Dirac Cohomology and Unitarity for $A(m\vert n)$: Unitarizable supermodules

 \subsection{Harish-Chandra supermodules}

-Unitarizable highest weight $\gg$-supermodules are examples of \emph{Harish-Chandra supermodules}, meaning they possess an intrinsic structure coming from the decomposition with respect to a maximal compact subalgebra of a fixed real form.
+Unitarizable highest weight $\gg$-supermodules constitute a class of \emph{Harish-Chandra supermodules}; that is, they carry an intrinsic structure induced by the decomposition relative to a maximal compact subalgebra of a chosen real form.

-Fix a real form $\su(p,q\vert n)$ of $\gg$, and let $\kk$ be the maximal compact subalgebra of $\supq_{\bar{0}}$ introduced in Section \ref{sec::realforms}, such that the following relation holds:
+Fix a real form $\mathfrak{(p)su}(p,q\vert n)$ of $\gg$, and let $\kk$ be the maximal compact subalgebra of $\mathfrak{(p)su}(p,q\vert n)_{\bar{0}}$ introduced in Section~\ref{sec::realforms}, such that the following relation holds:

+Any $\gg$-supermodule $M$ can be viewed as a $\even$-supermodule, and any $\even$-supermodule can be regarded as a $\kk^{\CC}$-supermodule.
+However, when viewing a $\gg$-supermodule as a $\kk^{\CC}$-supermodule, we ignore the parity and treat it simply as a $\kk^{\CC}$-module.